Graduate Advanced Diploma of Health Sciences (Chiropody)

 Graduates from Michener's Chiropody program earn a Graduate Advanced Diploma of Health Sciences (Chiropody).

-- The applicant must have a completed an undergraduate Bachelors degree in Sciences from a recognized University, or BA in Kinesiology only.
+- The applicant must have completed a 4 year undergraduate Bachelors degree in Sciences from a recognized University, or BA in Kinesiology only.

 - Prerequisite Requirements are:

-- All prerequisite courses must be at a minimum grade of 60% (C-) to meet our admission requirements.
+- All prerequisite courses must be at a minimum grade of 70% (B-) to meet our admission requirements.

 - For assessment purposes a minimum CGPA of 70% is required.
 CGPA is calculated using entire undergraduate degree.